-Falling isn’t a normal part of aging, but falls are the leading cause of serious injuries among older adults.
-Caring Senior Service discusses the 3 most dangerous rooms for falls and shares simple fixes that reduce fall risk.
+Falling isn’t a regular part of aging, but falls are the leading cause of serious injuries among older adults.
+Caring Senior Service discusses the three most dangerous rooms for falls and shares simple fixes that reduce fall risk.

 As the number of Americans choosing to age in place increases, so does the number of older adults who fall at home.

 The U.S. Centers for Disease Control and Prevention notes that falls are the leading cause of fatal and nonfatal injuries among older adults.
-The CDC also notes that $50 billion is spent on medical costs related to non-fatal fall injuries and $754 million is spent related to fatal falls
+The CDC also notes that billions are spent on medical costs for non-fatal fall injuries, and $754 million on deadly falls.

-The most important thing to remember is that falling is not a normal part of aging.
-Falls are a symptom of homes that have not been modified to suit a population that is aging in place.
+The most important thing to remember is that falling is not a regular part of aging.
+Falls are a symptom of homes that have not been modified to accommodate an aging-in-place population.

 By taking a few safety precautions, we can reduce the number of falls and keep our loved ones healthy and happy at home.

-To maximize senior fall prevention, we discuss the 3 most dangerous rooms and share simple fixes that reduce fall risk.
+To maximize senior fall prevention, we discuss the three most dangerous rooms and share simple fixes that reduce fall risk.

 If your older adult lives in a two-story home, the risk of falling on a long staircase is probably apparent.

-But, even if they live in a one-story home, there could be steps in other areas of the home that you might not consider when fall-proofing, like two steps going down to the living room.
+Even if they live in a one-story home, there may be steps elsewhere in the home you might not consider when fall-proofing, such as two steps down to the living room.

-And many houses have two or three steps heading to the porch or other steps in the yard or garden areas.
+Many houses have two or three steps leading to the porch or to other steps in the yard or garden.

 Ensuring that all the home’s stairs have handrails on both sides of the steps can help prevent falls.

-In addition, it’s important to remove clutter from the staircase and glue or nail non-skid treads to the edges of the steps.
+In addition, it’s essential to remove clutter from the staircase and to glue or nail non-skid treads to the steps.

-Ensuring that every staircase is properly lit also helps prevent missteps, which often result in falls.
+Ensuring every staircase is properly lit also helps prevent missteps, which often lead to falls.

 Try some simple stick-on LED lights with motion sensors – they’re great for automatically illuminating stairs and walkways.

-Outdoor staircases made of concrete can provide a challenge to seniors because they are targets for ice, are more prone to chipping (which can cause trips or stumbles), and can be harder to keep clear.
+Outdoor concrete staircases can pose a challenge for seniors because they are prone to ice buildup, more likely to chip (which can cause trips or stumbles), and harder to keep clear.

-And, if they’re in an area that gets a lot of snow and ice during the winter, it’s essential to arrange for their outdoor steps to be shoveled and/or salted regularly.
+If they’re in an area that gets heavy snow and ice during the winter, it’s essential to arrange for their outdoor steps to be shoveled and/or salted regularly.

-The bathroom is one of the most used areas in any home and is a top location for falls because of how often it’s used.
+The bathroom is one of the most frequently used areas in any home and a common site of falls.

-Your older adult not only uses water in this room, but they are also often barefoot, which can reduce stability.
+Your older adult not only uses water in this room but is also often barefoot, which can reduce stability.

 Add these risks on top of the fact that they are regularly going from a standing to a sitting position (and vice versa), and you have a fall waiting to happen.